 But wait, this isn’t the end of the road!
 Once you have claimed your local business listings, it is imperative that you “optimize” your listings.
 You do this by adding photos of your business, filling in a detailed business description, assigning the correct categories to your business and much more.
 Each listing should take time and much thought since it will be representing you and your local business.
 These local business listings are like digital billboards that should be used to attract and acquire new customers while also allowing for you to interact with both new and long-time customers.

 Why Is Google My Business So Important?

-If you have a Google My Business listing, your business will be shown on Google Maps, Google’s search results and Google+, not to mention Google Apps that people download on their phones.
+As a local SEO consultant, I know that if you have a Google My Business listing, your business will be shown on Google Maps, Google’s search results and Google+, not to mention Google Apps that people download on their phones.

 70% of people searching Google on their cell phones will call a business directly from the search results!
 You mush have a Google My Business listing.
 If your listing shows in the search results, searchers are more likely to call your business.